NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 The NEON imaging spectrometer (NIS) collects data within the 380 nm to 2510 nm portions of the electromagnetic spectrum within bands that are approximately 5 nm in width.
-This results in a hyperspectral data cube that contains approximately 428 bands - which means BIG DATA.
+This results in a hyperspectral data cube that contains approximately 428 bands - which means BIG DATA. *Remember* that the example dataset used here only has 1 out of every 4 bands included in a full NEON hyperspectral dataset (this substantially reduces size!).
+When we refer to bands in this tutorial, we will note the band numbers for this example dataset, which may be different from NEON production data.

 <figure>